Censorship Workarounds: How to Set Up a VPN – Part 2

 Are you convinced that having a VPN is a good idea?
-Here’s one basic, incredibly compelling reason that has not yet been discussed: public Wi-Fi.
-Most people realize that Wi-Fi makes users incredibly vulnerable.
+Here’s one fundamental, incredibly compelling reason that has not yet been discussed: public Wi-Fi.
+Most people realize that Wi-Fi makes users extremely vulnerable.
 Casual hackers have software that gives them access to all the packets being passed back and forth on the network.
 In that case, a VPN is a no-brainer so that you are enforcing encryption and anonymity of your location, identity, and all data transmitted.

 Eric Geier of PCWorld recently discussed several simple ways to set up a VPN.
 They are the following:

 - basic Windows VPN setup

 - tapping into a VPN via a third-party application

 - getting your firmware on with a VPN router

 - using VPN-as-a-service through a knowledgeable provider.

 A step-by-step mini-guide for each scenario is described below.